awsdocs/aws-lambda-developer-guide/doc_source/API_VpcConfig.md

 # VpcConfig<a name="API_VpcConfig"></a>

 The VPC security groups and subnets that are attached to a Lambda function\.
+For more information, see [VPC Settings](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html)\.

 ## Contents<a name="API_VpcConfig_Contents"></a>